 First and foremost, the market moves very fast.
 Just yesterday, it seemed as if we were all focused on ways to market and receive payment for such basic mobile value-added services as logos and ringtones.
-Today, mobile technology has accelerated to the point where high-tech streaming, gaming and services like Netflix and Spotify are the new foundation stones of the market.
-As such, these pillars of mobile innovation are expected to be fast, frictionless and secure.
+Today, mobile technology has accelerated to the point where high-tech streaming, gaming, and services like Netflix and Spotify are the new foundation stones of the market.
+As such, these pillars of mobile innovation are expected to be fast, frictionless, and secure.

-The advantages of DCB notwithstanding, users today demand access to a variety of payment methods that take into account where they live, and the technology used.
+Users today demand access to a variety of payment methods that take into account where they live, and the technology used.
 Payment flows in 2020 must be adapted to the context and preferences of users.

 In the final analysis, mobile has transformed into both a communication channel and a payment platform.
-The challenge now is to make this payment functionality native to the phone in a way that enables fast and frictionless secure transacting.
+The challenge now is to make this payment functionality native to the phone in a way that enables fast and frictionless secure transactions.

 When it comes to DCB, I worked with numerous telecoms operators such as Orange, SFR, Bouygues, AT&T, Free, Virgin Mobile, Claro Colombia and others.
-Here we had to adapt the flow for each type of operator, according to the flow supported by the user.
-With regards to Nokia, we made it possible for payments to made in just one click in CB or DCB, with a common ID.
+We had to adapt the flow for each type of operator, according to the flow supported by the user.
+With regards to Nokia, we made it possible for payments to be made in just one click in CB or DCB, with a common ID.